EV vs Petrol Running Cost Calculator

 Enter driving distance, electricity rate, EV consumption, petrol price, and fuel economy above.

 This calculator compares only the fuel/energy cost of driving an EV versus a petrol car.
-It does not include purchase price, insurance, or maintenance — those vary too much by vehicle to give a meaningful comparison here.
-For most drivers, fuel costs are the largest day-to-day difference.
+It does not include purchase price, insurance, or maintenance, those vary too much by vehicle to give a meaningful comparison here.
+For most drivers, fuel costs are the largest day-to-day difference, and the rest of the EV & Energy Hub covers the charging and range figures that feed into this comparison.

 Formula reference